Newsflash: Four of the top ten foreign films of 2018 are French!

 No, the Markovic Affair was not a fictional account of intrigue…

-Initially associated with the New Wave, this film festival favorite is best known for Breathless – one of his earliest roles.
+Initially associated with the New Wave, this film festival favourite is best known for Breathless – one of his earliest roles.

 A star of innumerable commercial films, he scorned intellectual ventures, preferring action to nudity.